Saagmehta97/Saagmehta97/README.md

 ## Hi, I'm Saagar Mehta! 👋

 I'm a software engineer passionate about building inclusive, user-friendly web applications.
-I thrive on solving complex problems and love to engage in projects that challenge my skills in backend and frontend development. <br />
+I thrive on solving complex problems and love to engage in projects that challenge my skills in backend and frontend development. <br /> <br />
-Currently I am working on **Ludwig** to help developers write more accessible code.
+<code style="color: gold"> 🔶 Currently I am working on **Ludwig** to help developers write more accessible code. </code>

 ### 🌟 What I do:
 Backend development using **Node.js** and **Python** Frontend magic with **React**, **Next.js**, and **Tailwind CSS**